-SOVEREIGN SANCTUARY PRESS

 All in the golden afternoon

 Full leisurely we glide;

-For both our oars, with little skill.
+For both our oars, with little skill,

 By little arms are plied,

 While little hands make vain pretence

 Our wanderings to guide.

-All, cruel Three!
+Ah, cruel Three!
 In such an hour,

 Beneath such dreamy weather,

 To beg a tale of breath too weak

 To stir the tiniest feather!

 Yet what can one poor voice avail

 Against three tongues together?

 Imperious Prima flashes forth

-Her edict 'to begin it'-
+Her edict "to begin it":

-In gentler tone Secunda hopes
+In gentler tones Secunda hopes

-'There will be nonsense in it'-
+"There will be nonsense in it!"

 While Tertia interrupts the tale

 Not more than once a minute.